Essential In the News Stories

 FOX 13 Seattle

-50 years after the Boldt Decision, FOX 13 interviewed Brooke Pinkham about the monumental ruling that upheld treaty rights.
+50 years after the Boldt Decision, FOX 13 interviewed Brooke Pinkham, director of the Center for Indian Law & Policy, about the monumental ruling that upheld and cemented historic treaty and tribal fishing rights.

 Court Hears Case On Federal Agencies’ Regulatory Power